josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📺_Money_Talks_Media/💼_lobbying_stakeholder_notes.md

 # 💼 Lobbying Scandals & Stakeholder Networks
 **First created:** 2025-09-27 | **Last updated:** 2025-09-30
-*Notes on companies linked to David Cameron, their dependencies, and key stakeholders*
+*Notes on companies linked to David Cameron, their dependencies, and key stakeholders.*

 ---